 As travel became more complex, with ever-growing options and choices, the most resourceful travel agents discovered that their clients needed someone to create, organize, and deliver travel experiences that would be perfect for them individually.

 Today, most travel agents prefer to be called “travel advisors,” reflecting the much higher levels of personalized service they deliver.
 In 2018, the American Society of Travel Agents rebranded itself as the American Society of Travel Advisors (ASTA).
-Dive N Ride Adventures is a member of ASTA through our relationship with our host agency, Gifted Travel Network.
+Dive N Ride Adventures is a member of ASTA through our relationship with our host agency, Travel Planners International.

 Nonetheless, many folks wanting help with travel planning will search for a travel agent.
 And the person they choose will probably be a travel advisor.